 The Corvin Castle is a large and imposing structure with tall towers, bastions, an inner courtyard and balconies adorned with stone carvings.
 The well from the castle represents an important point of interest.

 The castle also features a double wall for enhanced fortification and has both rectangular and circular towers.
 I found it really impressive and better than any picture I could ever paint in my mind about medieval castles.

-In the 19th century, the most important restoration works in the castle were made, in parallel with the construction of the large facade from the city and the current roofs, covered with glazed tiles, much higher than the original ones.
+In the 19th century, people carried out the most important restoration works in the castle.
+They built the large facade from the city and raised the roofs, which are now covered with glazed tiles, much higher than the original ones.

-The Artillery Terraces are complemented by a row of crenellations and a watchtower to increase the attractiveness of the monument.
-At the same time, a series of decorative stone elements are removed and replaced with new pieces, according to the rules specific to this historical period.
+Someone added a row of crenellations and a watchtower to the Artillery Terraces to increase the attractiveness of the monument.
+Meanwhile, they removed a series of decorative stone elements and replaced them with new pieces according to the rules specific to this historical period.